LIT-Protocol/developer-guides-code/conditional-signing/browser/README.md

 ### Starting the Example

-In this directory, `conditional-signing/browser`, run `yarn dev` to bundle all of this code and server the HTML file at: [http://localhost:5173](http://localhost:5173).
+In this directory, `conditional-signing/browser`, run `yarn dev` to bundle all of this code and serve the HTML file at: [http://localhost:5173](http://localhost:5173).

 After starting and waiting for Vite to serve the website, you should see a page with a single button that says: `Run the Lit Action`.